Best lawn mower brands

 Article 7 of 8

 Your essential guide to Qualcast lawn mowers from the gardening experts at Which?.
-Find out how Qualcast mowers typically score again other brands in our field tests.
+Find out how Qualcast mowers typically score against other brands in our field tests.

 Qualcast was an English brand, based in Derbyshire, that started making lawn mowers in 1920.
 Its first mower was a hand-push cylinder and the brand is still well known for cylinder mowers, including the Atco and Suffolk Punch range.